NON-Encoding/NON-Encoding.github.io/index.md

 The qualities of this encoding scheme are:

 * `ASCII` compatible (single byte with `0` MSB)
-* <code>2<sup>14</sup> = 16,384</code> possible 2-byte characters (that is 8 times more than `UTF-8`)
+* <code>2<sup>14</sup> = 16,384</code> possible 2-byte characters (that is 8 times `UTF-8`)
-* any sequence of bits and bytes has a meaning (except for last byte of an input)
+* any complete sequence of bytes represents some text
 * the schema naturally extends to any amount of bytes for a character
-* a start or end byte of a character can be identified simple and efficient within any stream of bytes without special knowledge (e.g. about the code-page).
+* start or end bytes of a character can be identified simple and efficient within streams of bytes without context knowledge

 ## Code-Page